-CO 1: Understand real number system, lub& glb of set of real numbers, limit of a function, basic properties of limit & to apply it in real world problem.

-CO 2: Analyse continuous and discontinuous function, Apply concept of continuity in uniform continuity.
+CO 1: Understand real number system, lub & glb of set of real numbers, limit of a function, basic properties of limit & to apply it in real world problem.
+Analyse continuous and discontinuous function, Apply concept of continuity in uniform continuity.

-CO 3: Manage to solve problems related to successive differentiation, Leibnitz theorem, Taylor's & Maclaurin's theorem with various forms of remainders and to use these expansion to compute values of Sine, Cosine, tangent or log function.
+CO 2: Manage to solve problems related to successive differentiation, Leibnitz theorem, Taylor's & Maclaurin's theorem with various forms of remainders and to use these expansion to compute values of Sine, Cosine, tangent or log function.

-CO 4: Understand the concept of De Moivre's theorem & its applications.
-Identify circular, hyperbolic function and their inverses and use these function to describe the shape of the curve formed by high voltage line suspended between two towers.
+CO 3: Understand the concept of De Moivre's theorem & its applications.
+Identify circular, hyperbolic function and their inverses.

-CO 5: Demonstrate exponential and logarithmic function of complex numbers, and to solve Gregory's series and summation of series.
+CO 4: Demonstrate exponential and logarithmic function of complex numbers, and to solve Gregory's series and summation of series.